Back to blog

 Can Surfer SEO replace a technical SEO audit tool?

 No. Surfer SEO does not crawl websites, detect broken links, validate structured data, audit redirect chains, or check Core Web Vitals at a site-wide level.
-For technical SEO auditing, you need a dedicated tool like CrawlRaven (cloud-based, $9/month) or Screaming Frog (desktop, £199/year).
+For technical SEO auditing, you need a dedicated tool like CrawlRaven (cloud-based, $49 at launch) or Screaming Frog (desktop, £199/year).

 What is the best Surfer SEO alternative for site auditing?

 CrawlRaven is the best Surfer SEO alternative for site auditing.
-CrawlRaven crawls up to 100,000 pages, runs the automated 200-Point Audit, detects technical issues, and generates white-label PDF reports — starting at $9/month.
+CrawlRaven crawls your whole site, runs the automated 200-Point Audit, detects technical issues, and generates white-label PDF reports, from $49 at launch.
 Surfer SEO does not offer any of these capabilities.

 Does Surfer SEO actually improve rankings?